-You can almost feel the knowledge when you visit this elegant, red-tile-and-sandstone campus.
-Stanford is the academic home of 22 living Nobel laureates, 5 Pulitzer Prize winners and 3 recipients of the Presidential Medal of Freedom.
-Not bad for a place nicknamed ‘The Farm’.
-Fortunately, mere mortals are welcome to enjoy Stanford’s riches, and a bike ride around the large, mostly flat campus uncovers some wonderful finds.
+You can almost feel the smarts when you visit this elegant, red-tile-and-sandstone campus.
+Stanford is the academic home of 22 living Nobel laureates, 5 Pulitzer Prize winners, and 3 recipients of the Presidential Medal of Freedom.
+Not bad for a place nicknamed “The Farm.”
+Fortunately, mere mortals are welcome to enjoy Stanford’s riches, and a bike ride around the large, mostly flat campus to uncover some wonderful finds.
 Start with a visit to Hoover Tower; on clear days views from its observation deck on the 14th floor can stretch for miles.

 Next, take in the exquisite mosaic tile work fronting Memorial Church, a popular wedding spot for alumni.
 See 20 original Rodin bronzes in the sculpture garden outside Cantor Arts Center; there are roughly 170 more works by Rodin on view inside, along with other international treasures.
 Time your visit to catch a performance at Bing Concert Hall, a $111.9 million masterpiece on the campus’s north side.
 First-rate scholars show they are first-rate athletes at Stanford too, with outstanding teams in intercollegiate soccer, baseball, basketball, swimming and diving, water polo, and more.
 As for that nickname, it comes from founder Leland Stanford’s original horse farm.
 The original Red Barn, a soaring Victorian structure that has been restored to its late-1800s glory, is located in the hilly western side of the campus, just north of the campus golf course.
 Oh, and those Stanford links?
 That’s where a promising collegiate named Tiger Woods played.

-Once a train stop and a sleepy ‘Professorville’ for Stanford University, Palo Alto’s profile and credentials took off like a rocket beginning in the 1980s, as both Stanford’s prominence and Silicon Valley’s fortunes exploded.
-Today, think twice before passing a parking space in the town’s thriving town centre; this almost-perfect town is always a hive of activity.
+Once a train stop and a sleepy “Professorville” for Stanford University, Palo Alto’s profile and cred took off like a rocket beginning in the 1980s, as both Stanford’s prominence and Silicon Valley’s fortunes exploded.
+Today, think twice before passing a parking spot in the town’s thriving downtown; this almost-perfect town is always a hive of activity.
 No worries—it’s a great place for strolling, so ditch the car and walk the grid of flat streets to favourites like trendy Lyfe Kitchen.
 Appealing shops line the main drag of University Avenue, which leads to—you guessed it—the heart of the Stanford campus.
-Also near the university is the luxury Stanford Shopping Center, with Armani Exchange, Tiffany & Co., Stella McCartney valet parking and EV charging stations for your Tesla.
-Dinner and a film?
+Also near the university is the posh Stanford Shopping Center, with Armani Exchange, Tiffany & Co., Stella McCartney, and valet parking and EV charging stations for your Tesla.
+Dinner and a movie?
 Nab a reservation at Greek-themed Evia or fusion Tamarine, then watch a classic at the Stanford Theatre, a richly restored art-house cinema that includes nightly performances on an original Wurlitzer organ.

 "This almost-perfect town is always a hive of activity."

 Palo Alto also has a natural side.
-See bird life and beauty (especially at sunset) on the 1,940-acre Baylands Nature Preserve.
-There’s also ‘The Dish’, an approximately 3-mile paved loop circumnavigating a retired satellite dish on the campus’s south-west side.
+See birdlife and beauty (especially at sunset) on the 1,940-acre/785-hectare Baylands Nature Preserve.
+There’s also “The Dish,” an approximate 3-mile/5-kilometre paved loop circumnavigating a retired satellite dish on the campus’s southwest side.